Installing Ruby on Rails on Windows XP

 gem install mongrel - mongrel is a local testing server - similar to apache.

-Now I think we should be ready to start our application.
+Now we are ready to start our application.
+In the console type:

 rails myapp (change myapp to the name of your application/site)